 Agents must wait until October 1 to begin marketing next year’s plans to potential beneficiaries, and cannot enroll members until October 15.

-New to the 2019 Medicare Communications and Marketing Guidelines, CMS now differentiates between materials that are considered “communications” and “marketing.”
+In the 2019 Medicare Communications and Marketing Guidelines, CMS differentiates between materials that are considered “communications” and “marketing.”
 The difference between the two is based on the content and the intent of the piece.
 Communication pieces tend to be more general, providing non-specific information to prospective and current enrollees.
 Marketing pieces, however, are aimed to influence beneficiaries in either enrolling into a plan or retaining their existing plan.
 Marketing materials contain some plan-specific information, such as benefits, premiums, and comparisons to other plans.

 Marketing materials are subject to CMS review, whereas communication materials are not.